 FlightCaster, a flight delay prediction site, uses Clojure and Hadoop for the statistical analysis, with a Rails/Heroku frontend.
 We talked to Bradford Cross about Clojure and functional programming.
 1

 Microsoft and IBM have benchmarked against each other in an attempt to prove which platform is better: .NET or WebSphere.
 12

 In this article Alex Devine explains how Java developers can take advantage of Perf4J, an open source toolset for adding code timing statements and for logging, analyzing and monitoring the results.
-Alex introduces several aspects of Perf4J like integration with Log4J, use of annotations, pitfalls and good practices.
+6

-In this article, James Leigh takes a look at eight different isolation levels that can be utilized within a web application, and explores the pros and cons of each level of isolation, ranging from read uncommitted to serializable consistency - the interactions between transactions at different isolation levels is also looked at.
+James Leigh looks at eight isolation levels that can be used within a web app, and explores the pros and cons of each level of isolation, ranging from read uncommitted to serializable consistency.

 Nick Gunn provides a practical introduction CCR for .NET.
 CCR radically changes the way multi-threaded applications are written in .NET, shifting the focus from threads to asynchronous tasks.
 5

 Alois Reitbauer specifies several architectural anti-patterns that one should stay away from and which can downgrade an application’s performance.
 28